FastReports/FastReport-Cloud-Python/docs/ExportsApi.md

 Get user's root folder (without parents)

-&gt; Breakchange.
+> Breakchange.
 Now user model doesn't contain a root folders.
 This method can return error 400 and 404 when subscription is not found.

 ### Example